awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

-1. In the **Instances** pane, select the MySQL, MariaDB, or PostgreSQL DB instance that you want to use as the source for a Read Replica\.
+1. Choose the MySQL, MariaDB, or PostgreSQL DB instance that you want to use as the source for a Read Replica\.

-1. For **Instance actions**, choose **Create read replica**\.
+1. For **Actions**, choose **Create read replica**\.

-1. Choose the instance specifications you want to use\.
+1. Choose the instance specifications that you want to use\.
 We recommend that you use the same DB instance class and storage type as the source DB instance for the Read Replica\.
 For **Multi\-AZ deployment**, choose **Yes** to create a standby of your replica in another Availability Zone for failover support for the replica\.
 Creating your Read Replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

-1. Choose the settings you want to use\.
-For **DB instance identifier**, type a name for the Read Replica\.
+1. Choose the settings that you want to use\.
+For **DB instance identifier**, enter a name for the Read Replica\.
 Adjust other settings as needed\.

-1. Choose the other settings you want to use\.
+1. Choose the other settings that you want to use\.

 1. Choose **Create read replica**\.